 Many “steroid abusers” use the same medication (testosterone cypionate) as is commonly used in TRT.
 The difference is in the goals and purpose of therapy, and most importantly, in the way the big picture is managed.

-TRT is a Medical Treatment
+TRT Is a Medical Treatment — Steroids Are Not

 While steroids are often obtained and injected illegally, testosterone replacement therapy is a medical treatment prescribed and administered by health care professionals to help treat the effects of low testosterone levels in men.